Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test4_clue_analysis(gemini).md

 - May need more subtle misdirection
 - Ambiguity effectiveness varies

-### Fake Clues: 5/5
+### Fake Clues: 4/5
-**Excellent - Outstanding**
+**Very Good - Exceeds expectations**

-The clues clearly point to the wrong answer choices (book and movie).
-They are believable and avoid any direct connection to the correct answer.
+The fake clues clearly point away from 'TV Show' and towards 'Song' and something more general (Theatre, but implying not book).
+They are believable red herrings.

 ✅ Strengths:
 - Effectively misdirect to wrong answer choices